Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 • 3 seconds heat-up time

-My first pick is a super-automatic espresso machine, Anima Prestige.
+My first pick is a super-automatic espresso machine, Anima Prestige, or as the Gaggia calls it “the soul of espresso“.
 This was the first espresso machine Gaggia tried.
 They’ve refined the machine’s style and techniques over the years, so you get a top-notch device.
-This is a bean to cup machine, so all you have to do is press a button to get your caffeine fix.
+This is a bean-to-cup machine, so all you have to do is press a button to get your caffeine fix.

 It comes with a top-loading water reservoir of 60 ounces.
-It’s located next to the 8.8 ounces bean hopper, so it’s easy to reach and fill, especially when you’re half asleep in the morning.
+It’s located next to the 8.8-ounce bean hopper.
+I love the front-loading system.
+It’s easy to reach and fill, especially when you’re half asleep in the morning.

 Anima Prestige lets you brew up to six drinks, and you can modify each of these.
-This espresso machine allows you to choose between five levels of coffee strength settings and three levels of temperature, and adjust the milk length for milk-based drinks.
+You can choose between five levels of coffee strength settings, three levels of temperature, and adjust the milk length for milk-based drinks.
 Plus, there’s a hot water option when you’re craving some tea.

 One of my favorite Anima Prestige features is the Milk Circuit Quick Clean.
 The machine comes with an automatic frother, which means you can also get lattes and cappuccinos with a press of a button.
 Best of all, it will automatically clean the frother, which means better hygiene and less work for you.
 One thing to note is that the machine gives you only 10 seconds to decide if you want the milk carafe to be cleaned after use.
 If you don’t press it in this timeframe, there’s no option to choose it later.